-OCR processing extracts destination information from inbound faxes.
-It requires a downloadable plug-in for RelayFax.
+OCR processing uses optical character recognition technology to extract destination information from inbound faxes.
+This option requires a downloadable plug-in for RelayFax.
 OCR options include how to handle known and unknown addresses.
 The illustration shows the OCR Options tab of the Attachments, Exporting, Imaging and OCR dialog.